alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Célia Wafa AYAD a Ph.D candidate, under the supervision of Prof. <a href='https://jmread.github.io'>Jesse Read</a>, in the Data Science and Mining Team at the Laboratoire d'Informatique of École Polytechnique in France.
+I am Célia Wafa AYAD a  bhhPh.D candidate, under the supervision of Prof. <a href='https://jmread.github.io'>Jesse Read</a>, in the Data Science and Mining Team at the Laboratoire d'Informatique of École Polytechnique in France.
 Previously, I completed my Masters in Machine Learning for Data Sciences at University of Paris.

 My current research interests include: Machine Learning Explainability, Probabilistic Graphical Models, Uncertainty Quantification and Causality.